AS-AbdulSamad/Win-AV-Assessment-Scripts/README.md

 Please note that the scripts provided are intended for legal and ethical use only.
 Always ensure you have proper authorization before conducting any penetration testing activities.

 Disclaimer: The authors of this repository do not take any responsibility for the misuse or illegal use of these scripts.
 Use them at your own risk and adhere to applicable laws and regulations.

+Here are the List of Scripts along with their short description.

+1) [AutoLoadRunner.bat](https://github.com/AS-AbdulSamad/PT-Win-Scripts/blob/main/AutoLoadRunner.bat)  = Automatically Download the softwares/scripts/executeables/files from the given location and run them without user interaction.